Budibase/website/content/blog/data/create-forms-for-sql-databases.md

 These are the navigation links you use in your app.
 You can enable/disable them on each screen though.

 If you want, you can just stop here.
-You have forms to update your SQL tables, in a basic [CRUD app](https://budibase.com/blog/crud-app/).
+You have web forms to update your SQL tables, in a basic [CRUD app](https://budibase.com/blog/crud-app/).
 But let’s see how you can make them better.
 After all, we want our data entry workflows to be as fast and efficient as they can be.

+Again, we can use the same method to connect form templates to any other databases that use the SQL language.
+For instance, if we wanted to build data entry forms for Postgres, Oracle, or Microsoft SQL Server databases.

+You can also check out our tutorial on how to build a [MySQL GUI](https://budibase.com/blog/tutorials/mysql-gui/).

 ## Step 3 - Customize your screens

-You might want to change a bit how the default screens are.
+You might want to change a bit how the default screens are using Budibase as a drag-and-drop form builder.
 Here are a few tips you can use in your interface.

 ### Set up a homepage